bfedrici-phd/QC-2020-CPE/Ch2/README.md

 # Ch 2 - Quantum Mechanics for Quantum Computing

-- Dirac notations for linear algebra
+- Linear algebra and Dirac notations
 - The postulates of quantum mechanics
 - Bits, p-bits, and q-bits